Social Security Analytics FAQs

 Social Security Benefit Start Analysis is the process of finding the Social Security benefit start strategy (start month) that maximizes the value of your household retirement income subject to retirement expenses. learn more

-How can I factor a future Social Security benefit cut into my analysis?
+How can I factor in a future Social Security benefit cut in my analysis?

 You can factor in a future Social Security benefit cut through the benefit settings page.
 Enter the start year and the percentage cut in benefits and save your changes.
 Note that the benefit cut will be applied to all types of Social Security benefits - retirement, spouse, and survivor.
 The cut starts in January of the benefit cut start year you enter.